microsoft/DeepSpeed/docs/_tutorials/accelerator-abstraction-interface.md

 deepspeed --num_accelerators 4 --bind_cores_to_rank <deepspeed-model-script>
 ```

 Launching DeepSpeed model on multiple CPU nodes is similar to other accelerators.
 We need to specify `impi` as launcher and specify `--bind_cores_to_rank` for better core binding.
-Also specify `slot` number according to number of CPU sockets in host file.
+Also specify `slots` number according to number of CPU sockets in host file.

 ```
 # hostfile content should follow the format